 As I studied the topic, I saw this quotation again and again from John Calvin: “Man’s nature, so to speak, is a perpetual factory of idols.”

-As I study it, I see a few significant problems with the Christians-as-idol-factories construct that I hope to address eventually, but for now I’d like to explore just one of them: how this teaching goes down in the life of one who is being abused.
+As I study it, I see several significant problems with the Christians-as-idol-factories construct.
+The main one I want to focus on here is how this teaching goes down in the life of one who is being abused.

 Idols in the Bible

 Yes, the Old Testament spoke of “other gods” the people were forbidden to worship, as well as idols to “image” those gods.
 In the New Testament, which was written to those whose hearts had been redeemed—after the “image” of the one true God had come—First Thessalonians 1:9 says, “For they keep talking about the wonderful welcome you gave us and how you turned away from idols to serve the living and true God.”

 Now, according to the New Covenant under which we Christians live, we are told to not be idolaters like some of the Israelites (I Corinthians 10:7), to flee idolatry (I Cor 10:14), to keep ourselves from idols (I John 5:21), to refuse the idolatry of covetousness (Col 3:5), and to avoid keeping company with idolaters who call themselves Christians (I Cor 5:11).